sneekz85cat/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early can introduce unnecessary complexity and bugs.
+It's more crucial to write code that is readable, easily modifiable, and follows good design principles.
+Optimization should come later, guided by data from profiling, ensuring you're improving the right parts of your program for maximum efficiency.